liethdallal/liethdallal/README.md

 ## About Me
 - 🌍 I'm based in the United States: Willowbrook, Illinois
-- 💼 I currently am enrolled in the Software Engineering Immersive Program with General Assembly
+- 💼 Just graduated from General Assembly's Software Engineering Immersive program!
 - 🟥 I started a YouTube channel to start uploading tutorials and my journey in the tech world!
 Link to channel(https://www.youtube.com/@LiethCodes)

 ## My Interests